YOUR INTERESTS FIRST

 Should I give a statement to the authorities about how the accident happened?

-No. The Personal Injury lawyers at the Perazzo Law Firm urge Miami car accident victims to not give a statement until authorities arrive.
-A police officer or highway trooper will conduct a visual investigation and ask the parties invovled in the vehicle accident what happened.
+No. The Miami Personal Injury lawyers at the Perazzo Law Firm urge Miami car accident victims to not give a statement until authorities arrive.
+A police officer or highway trooper will conduct a visual investigation and ask the parties involved in the vehicle accident what happened.
 What you should do is take out your cell phone and take pictures and videos of the accident scene.
 And if possible, try to get witness testimony and their contact information.

 Should I go to the hospital or clinic after the accident despite not suffering evident injuries?